-This course will provide an overview of the historical, social, political, and economic relationships of the school in rural communitites.
+This course will provide an overview of the historical, social, political, and economic relationships of the school in rural communities.
 In particular, matters of relevance to the school in relation to rural depopulation and to the erosion of the farm economy will be addressed.
 A review of the issues involved in school division amalgamation will be included.
 This course will involve a substantial practical component - a case study of a rural context - with the purpose of exploring the role of education in the sustenance and vitality of rural communities.
 Credit cannot be held for both this course and 01:526 or 01:566.
-3 lecture hours per week, one term.

-01:767 DEVELOPMENT AND ADMINISTRATION OF ABORIGINAL EDUCATION IN CANADA
+01:767 DEVELOPMENT & ADMINISTRATION OF ABORIGINAL EDUCATION IN CANADA